kr55/ssiscataloger/index.md

 **While you are on your way, would you like to replace your environment variable values?**

 Configure the key-value pairs that you would like to replace in the environment variable and parameter values.
-Suggest button populates all the data sources in the source catalog environment variables that you might like to replace in the target.
+The Suggest button populates all the data sources in the source catalog environment variables that you might like to replace in the target.

 <img src="media/ReplaceVariables.gif" width="500">